amsantac/amsantac-site/_posts/2015-11-28-classification-r.md

 modFit_rf <- train(as.factor(class) ~ B3 + B4 + B5, method = "rf", data = sdfAll)
 ```
 <br>

 At this point we could simply use the `predict` command to make a raster with predictions from the fitted model object (i.e., `modFit_rf`).
-However, it is possible to speed up computations using the `clusterR` function from the 'raster' package which supports multi-core computing for functions such as `predict`.
+However, it is possible to speed up computations using the `clusterR` function from the 'raster' package which supports multi-core computing for functions such as `predict` (Note: the ['snow' package] has to be installed).
 We just need to add one line for creating a cluster object and another one for deleting it after the operation is finished:

 ```
 beginCluster()